-- The two quarters ending September 30, 2018 and the quarter ended December 31, 2018 reflect the costs incurred in connection with the PEA for the Chvaletice Manganese Project, which was completed in January 2019.
-The work primarily included various engineering, sampling and surveys, metallurgical test work and studies, geological studies, market studies, process and infrastructure design studies, extensive environmental studies and engineering and other consultant fees. - Expenditures in the quarters ended June 30 and September 30, 2018, reflect legal and professional fees associated with negotiating land purchase agreements, including the EPCS Option Agreement, and the quarter ended September 30, 2018, also reflects the costs of the 2018 drilling program which was initiated in July 2018. - In the four most recent quarters, the Company incurred project evaluation costs related to the commissioning of studies for the demonstration plant, the initiation of the planning stage of the feasibility study, and the advancement of the work on the EIA.
+- The quarter ending September 30, 2018 and the quarter ended December 31, 2018 reflect the costs incurred in connection with the PEA for the Chvaletice Manganese Project, which was completed in January 2019.
+The work primarily included various engineering, sampling and surveys, metallurgical test work and studies, geological studies, market studies, process and infrastructure design studies, extensive environmental studies and engineering and other consultant fees. - Expenditures in the quarter ended September 30, 2018, reflect legal and professional fees associated with negotiating land purchase agreements, including the EPCS Option Agreement, and the costs of the 2018 drilling program which was initiated in July 2018. - In the five most recent quarters, the Company incurred project evaluation costs related to the commissioning of studies for the demonstration plant, the initiation of the planning stage of the feasibility study, and the advancement of the work on the EIA.
+The quarter ended June 30, 2020, was impacted by COVID-19 pandemic causing delays and deferrals of feasibility study work and significant cost cutting measures.